 What primarily holds a nucleus together is the formation of spin pairs of nucleons; proton-proton, neutron-neutron and proton-neutron spin pairs.
 However this spin pairing is exclusive in the sense that a neutron can pair with only one other neutron and with one proton.
-The goes for a proton.
+The same goes for a proton.

-This spin pairing leads to the formation of chains made up of modules of the more -n-p-p-n- or equivalently -p-n-n-p-.
+This spin pairing leads to the formation of chains made up of modules of the form -n-p-p-n- or equivalently -p-n-n-p-.
 These chains of modules can close forming rings.
 Such rings constitute nuclear shells.
 The smallest such ring is the alpha particle consisting of two protons and two neutrons.
 The above theory can be appropriately called the alpha module rings model of nuclear structure.

 In addition to the force associated with spin pairing there is a nonexclusive force of interaction between nucleons.
 The analysis of the binding energies of nuclides implies that nucleons possess a nucleonic charge that is different for neutrons and protons.

 Let the nucleonic charge of a proton be taken to 1 and that of a neutron be denoted as q.
 Then the force due a neutron-neutron interaction is proportional to q².
-The forces between neutron-proton and proton-proton interactions are proportional to q· and 1·1, respectively.
+The forces between neutron-proton and proton-proton interactions are proportional to q·1 and 1·1, respectively.
 If q is a negative value the force between a neutron and a proton is an attraction, whereas the forces for the other two interactions are necessarily repulsions.
 The energies involved for these interactions are in the same proportions: q², q and 1.
 Ignoring the electrostatic repulsion between protons for the moment, the energy for a nucleus of p protons and n neutrons is proportional to the sum of the products of the numbers of the various interactions and the proportionality factors; i.e.,

 Consider the minimization of E subject to the constraint that (p+n)=a.
 This can be achieved using the Lagrangian multiplier method.
 This involves minimizing